spatialthoughts/qgis-tutorials/el/_sources/docs/3/batch_processing.rst.txt

 .. image:: /static/3/batch_processing/images/23.png
    :align: center

 24. We have accomplished the task of clipping multiple layers in a batch.
 But QGIS3 has another handy feature that will help you save and deliver the result in a more efficient way.
 If you wanted to deliver the clipped layers to someone, you would zip the individual files outside of QGIS.
-A better option to to package the output layers in a single Geopackage.
+A better option is to package the output layers in a single Geopackage.
 In the :guilabel:`QGIS Browser`, locate the clipped output layers.
 You may have to click the :guilabel:`Refresh` button to see the newly added files.

 .. image:: /static/3/batch_processing/images/24.png
    :align: center